icingmoon/icingmoon.github.io/about.md

 Hi, this is Tanglee's blog.
 You may come across some other nicknames of mine, such as [tl2cents](https://github.com/tl2cents), [IcingMoon](https://cryptohack.org/user/IcingMoon/).

-Most the posts here are written in English, while some of them are also written in Chinese.
-I will try to keep the English version up-to-date.
+I will try to post more content in English.
 If you find any mistakes or have any suggestions, please feel free to contact me via [email](caxulasaela@outlook.com) or other social media (`tl2cents` on discord).

 ## CTF Stuff